irshad281/SampleMVVM/README.md

 Please check the  `HomeRequest.swift` and `HomeService.swift` to get details about the usage of the `NetworkInterface` package.

 ## User Interface (UI):
 Auto Layout and interface design guidelines in iOS with Swift are essential for creating visually pleasing and responsive user interfaces.
-Here are some guidelines for Auto Layout and interface design in iOS using Swift: Please check `HomeViewController.swift` `HomeProductCell` for User Interface design.
+Please check `HomeViewController.swift` `HomeProductCell` for User Interface design.

 ## Testing:
 Testing is a crucial aspect of software development, including iOS development with Swift.
 It plays a key role in ensuring the reliability, functionality, and performance of your iOS applications.